Around the world by bike

 On returning to town, the markets were hectic as the following day was a public holiday, marking the end of Ramadan, with the result the bazaars were busy with people shopping for food, clothes and gifts.
 Many stalls were selling the very popular "lemang" (glutinous rice cooked with coconut milk in bamboo over an open fire); a favourite at that time of year.

 7 August - Kuching

-Brunei Consulate and was ready to take the night bus back to
+The following day, I picked up my passport from the Brunei Consulate and took the night bus back to Miri.

 8 August - Miri